 Risotto can often get a bad rap for being fussy or time consuming.
-I promise it’s not.
+I promise that it’s not.
 While it takes a bit more effort than say, a pot of rice, it’s entirely worth it.

 Here’s what it should look like as it cooks (note the “puddles” of stock):